 10 Interesting Animals in Puerto Rico – You Might Not Know

-Puerto Rico is a Caribbean island, there are many interesting animals in Puerto Rico.
+Puerto Rico is a Caribbean island is home for many interesting animals.
 From lush rainforests to coastal ecosystems, the island is home to a diverse range of species, both endemic and migratory.

 Some of Puerto Rico’s most interesting animals include the critically endangered Puerto Rican parrot, an emblematic bird with vibrant plumage, and the elusive Puerto Rican boa, a rare serpent found in the island’s dense forests.